Market Analysts see Sysco Corporation [SYY] gaining to $76. Time to buy?

 How has SYY stock performed recently?

-Sysco Corporation [SYY] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.29.
-With this latest performance, SYY shares dropped by -8.37% in over the last four-week period, additionally sinking by -4.66% over the last 6 months – not to mention a rise of 30.93% in the past year of trading.
+Sysco Corporation [SYY] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.07.
+With this latest performance, SYY shares dropped by -5.29% in over the last four-week period, additionally sinking by -4.87% over the last 6 months – not to mention a rise of 33.90% in the past year of trading.

 Sysco Corporation [SYY]: Deeper insight into the fundamentals